Prince-1947/QuizNest/README.md

 1. Extract the QuizNest.zip file.
 2. Navigate to the project folder in the terminal.
 3. Start the Django server with this command in terminal: python manage.py runserver
+4. You will get an URL in the terminal, paste it on a browser.
+5. You are Welcome.

 If need to replace the current quiz question and answer,then do the following steps:
 1. Delete the database db.sqlite3